-Analysis: Explaining the Seahawks’ franchise tag options with Geno Smith
+Analysis: Explaining the Seahawks’ franchise tag options for Geno Smith

 But as noted, the large cap hit incurred makes the tag something teams try to avoid — if Smith were to be tagged at $32.4 million that would be the largest cap hit in terms of dollars in team history (Russell Wilson had a $32 million cap hit in 2021) though since the cap has gone up it would not take up as much of a percentage of the cap.
 Wilson’s 2021 cap hit was 17.5% of Seattle’s total cap.
 If Smith were tagged it would be roughly 14.4% of the total cap since the cap has gone up from $182.5 million to $224.8 million in that time.

-More relevant may be that the tag number can serve as something of a starting point for negotiations.
+More relevant might be that the tag number can serve as something of a starting point for negotiations.

 In Smith’s case, many have speculated what he would want is a multiyear deal that might at least guarantee him the tag number for this year and next (or a projection of what it might be) spread out over three years.

-That is pretty much what Pro Football Focus speculated in its latest guess at what Smith could command on the free agent market — a three-year deal worth up to $105 million overall with $72.5 million guaranteed.
+That is pretty much what Pro Football Focus speculated in its latest guess at what Smith could command on the free-agent market — a three-year deal worth up to $105 million overall with $72.5 million guaranteed.

 But just what Smith’s value really is could become clearer next week at the NFL combine in Indianapolis, with team execs and agents all gathering in one spot and talks and rumors flowing freely.